Welcome to Cristina Masoller homepage

 Google scholar: http://scholar.google.com/citations?user=esTS9GsAAAAJ

-My research is focused on dynamical complex systems, which is a highly interdisciplinary research field.
-A main research line is on nonlinear photonics, and in particular, on nonlinear dynamics of semiconductor lasers.
-Main research goals are: i) advance our understanding of nonlinear phenomena for improving the robustness and reliability of laser systems (e.g., for suppression or control of ultra-high intensity pulses, referred as optical rogue waves) and ii) to exploit nonlinear phenomena for novel applications (such as optical neurons, all-optical square-wave switching, sub-wavelength position sensing, etc.).
+My research is focused on dynamical complex systems.
+A main research line is on nonlinear photonics, and in particular, on dynamics of semiconductor lasers.
+Main goals are: i) advance the understanding of nonlinear phenomena, which can result in improved and more robust laser systems (e.g., optical rogue wave control and suppression) and ii) to exploit nonlinear phenomena for innovative applications (e.g., optical neurons).

-Another research line is focused on the development of advanced tools of nonlinear time-series analysis, specific for the study of stochastic and high-dimensional complex systems, such as the Earth climate (weather refers to short-term variability while climate refers to long-term trends).
-Assessing climate similarities (teleconnections) via advanced statistical tools (ordinal symbolic analysis, complex networks) can: i) advance our understanding of atmosphere-ocean phenomena, ii) allow for climate model testing and inter-comparison and iii) improve climate predictions.
+Another research line is focused on the development of advanced tools of data analysis, specific for the study of stochastic and high-dimensional complex data, such as climate data.
+Assessing climate similarities (teleconnections) via advanced statistical tools (ordinal symbolic analysis, complex networks) can: i) improve our understanding of climate phenomena, ii) allow for validating novel models and iii) improve climate predictions.

 Find here a brief presentation of my research lines.